graphhopper/directions-api/matrix.md

 The cost for one request depends on the number of locations and is documented [here](https://graphhopper.com/api/1/docs/FAQ/).

 One request should not exceed the Matrix API location limit depending on the package, see the pricing in our dashboard.
-If you include out_array=paths the Matrix API location limit is currently 10 regardless of the package.

 ### JSON Output